Facepunch/sbox-issues/README.md

 Please add a 👍 thumbs up reaction on issues as an upvote to track [priority](https://github.com/Facepunch/sbox-issues/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) from the community, instead of saying "+1" or "bump".

+The issues are triaged and organised in the [s&box tracker project](https://github.com/orgs/Facepunch/projects/24/views/1).

 ## Help and Support

 This is not the place for help and support.
 You can ask for help from the community as well as discuss game updates on the official [Discord server](https://discord.gg/sbox) or on the [Facepunch Forum](https://forum.facepunch.com).